Mantoloking, New Jersey: Transportation

 As of May 2010, the borough had a total of 6.42 mi of roadways, of which 4.00 mi were maintained by the municipality, 0.25 mi by Ocean County and 2.17 mi by the New Jersey Department of Transportation.

 New Jersey Route 35 and County Route 528 are the main highways serving Mantoloking.
 Route 35 traverses the borough north to south, parallel to the coast, while CR 528 begins at Route 35 and heads west across Barnegat Bay to the mainland.

 Public transportation

-NJ Transit trains terminate at the Bay Head station and yard, 1.5 mi north of Mantoloking's northern border, with service on the North Jersey Coast Line north to Newark Penn Station and New York Penn Station in Midtown Manhattan.
+NJ Transit trains terminate at the Bay Head station and yard, located 1.5 mi north of Mantoloking's northern border.
+Service on the North Jersey Coast Line north to Newark Penn Station and New York Penn Station in Midtown Manhattan.

 Climate

 According to the Köppen climate classification system, Mantoloking has a humid subtropical climate (Cfa).
 Cfa climates are characterized by all months having an average mean temperature above 32.0 F, at least four months with an average mean temperature at or above 50.0 F, at least one month with an average mean temperature at or above 71.6 F and no significant precipitation difference between seasons.
 During the summer months at Mantoloking, a cooling afternoon sea breeze is present on most days, but episodes of extreme heat and humidity can occur with heat index values at or above 95.0 F. On average, the wettest month of the year is July which corresponds with the annual peak in thunderstorm activity.
 During the winter months, episodes of extreme cold and wind can occur with wind chill values below 0.0 F. The plant hardiness zone at Mantoloking Beach is 7a with an average annual extreme minimum air temperature of 3.5 F. The average seasonal (November–April) snowfall total is 18 to 24 in and the average snowiest month is February which corresponds with the annual peak in nor'easter activity.